OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 ### Reconfigure listening tentacles

-Listening tentacles are set to trust a certificate that is unique to each Octopus server.
+Listening tentacles are configured to trust a certificate that is unique to each Octopus server.

 It is possible to export the certificate from an on-premises Octopus server and import it into another on-premises server using [these instructions](https://octopus.com/docs/security/octopus-tentacle-communication/regenerate-certificates-with-octopus-server-and-tentacle).